 Use Browser Isolation Technology

-You may still be able to access your organization’s network when working from home, so it is important that this network remains protected from external threats from incoming traffic.
+You may still be able to access your organization’s network when working from home, so this network must remain protected from external threats from incoming traffic.

 The technology available from browser isolation vendors works on a principle of zero trust: all incoming traffic is deemed a potential threat until proven otherwise.